-At INK Hotel Amsterdam – MGallery, we welcome more than 50,000 guests a year, and that generates a significant impact on the planet and our local community.
-We’ve always felt it’s our responsibility to create a healthy balance between our actions, the people we work with, and our ecosystem.
-Besides that, our guests also consider sustainability and social responsibility important issues.
+At INK Hotel Amsterdam – MGallery, we welcome more than 50,000 guests a year and that generates a significant impact on the planet and our local community.
+We’ve always felt it’s our responsibility to create a healthy balance between our actions, the people we work with and our ecosystem.
+Besides that, our guests also consider sustainability and social responsibility an important issue.

-As part of Accor, we participate in the Planet 21 program.
-Our goal is to create a world of positive hospitality for our team, guests, partners, and local community.
+As part of Accor, we participate in the Planet 21 programme – our goal is to create a world of positive hospitality for our team, guests, partners and the community around us.
 It can be challenging, but we break targets down into manageable time frames and embrace them as a team.

-Our collective efforts have been worthwhile in the short term, by saving costs on water, energy, and food.
+Our collective efforts have been worthwhile in the short term, by saving costs on water, energy and food.
 In the long term, they contribute to a better world.
-Our motto is that we can’t change the world, but we can start with ourselves.
-That’s exactly what we do with every single action we take – big or small.
+Our daily motto is that we can’t change the world, but we can start with ourselves.
+That’s exactly what we do with every single action we take, big or small.

 Getting everyone involved

-When we started our journey, we realized that acting sustainably is more than just checking boxes.
-There has to be a way to include every staff member.
-We’ve trained our teams on sustainable behavior at work, such as turning out the lights when leaving a room, using sustainable cleaning products, and our food waste reduction program.
+When we started our journey, we realised that acting sustainability is more than simply checking boxes – there has to be a way to include every staff member.
+We’ve trained our teams on sustainable behaviour at work, such as turning out the lights when leaving the room, the use of sustainable cleaning products and our food waste reduction programme.

-We also encourage our guests to participate.
-They’ve told us they’re grateful they can do their part – for example, by reusing their towels, which saves on water, energy, and laundry service.
+We also encourage our guests to take part.
+They’ve told us they’re grateful they can do their bit, for example, by reusing their towels, which saves on water, energy and laundry service.
 We then reinvest 50% of the savings generated into agroforestry projects.

-On top of this, we receive frequent positive feedback from the actions that are visible, such as the removal of many single-use plastics, our sustainable amenities, and our signature dish, which is vegetarian, because we’re aware of the impact meat and fish production has on our planet.
-That said, there are also a lot of measures that aren’t visible to our guests, such as our energy-efficient light bulbs and water saving devices installed on all showers and faucets throughout the hotel.
+On top of this, we receive frequent positive feedback from the actions that are visible, such as the removal of many single-use plastic items, our sustainable amenities and our signature dish – which is vegetarian as we’re aware of the impact meat and fish production has on our planet.
+That said, there are also a lot of measures that are not visible for our guests, such as our energy-efficient light bulbs and water saving devices that are installed on all showers and taps throughout the hotel.

-One of the measures that guests appreciate most is our urban herb garden and the honey made in beehives installed on our roof.
-Our bees produce 100 liters of honey a year, which we use in our breakfast buffet, cocktails, and gift to guests in a small jar.
-It’s something guests can relate to—and even taste—so it’s been a really effective way to communicate about sustainability.
+One of our measures that guests appreciate most is our urban herb garden and the honey made in beehives installed on our roof.
+Our bees produce 100 litres of honey a year and it’s used in our breakfast buffet, cocktails and gifted to guests as a small jar.
+It’s something guests can relate to – and even taste – so it’s been a really effective way to communicate about sustainability.

 Contributing to the community

-Being sustainable is also about nurturing those around us.
-Our team represents 24 different nationalities and speaks 17 languages.
-Recognizing and encouraging others, as well as respecting and being enriched by our differences are our founding principles and the keys to our collective success.
+Being sustainable is also about nurturing those around us – our team represents 24 different nationalities and speaks 17 languages.
+Recognising and encouraging others, respecting and being enriched by our differences – these are our founding principles and the keys to our collective success.

-Our ambitions are based on four priorities: diversity and gender equality; a wealth of ethnic, social, and cultural backgrounds; multiple generations working together; and the integration of people with disabilities.
-We fulfill this ambition by supporting several local initiatives, such as the IMC weekend school, which welcomes children from socioeconomically disadvantaged neighborhoods and inspires them to consider a career in hospitality.
+Our ambitions are based on four priorities – diversity and gender equality; a wealth of ethnic, social and cultural backgrounds; multiple generations working together and the integration of people with disabilities.
+We fulfil this ambition by supporting several local initiatives, such as the IMC weekend school, welcoming children from socially and economically disadvantaged neighbourhoods to inspire them to consider a career in hospitality.

 Events to boost the community also happen within the hotel.
-Every year during Pride, we transform into “PINK Hotel” to raise awareness for LGBTQ+ rights.
+Every year during Pride, we transform into ‘PINK Hotel’ to raise awareness for LGBTQ+ rights.
 We’ve hosted this event for six years in a row, welcoming hundreds of guests to celebrate with us.
-We even open our lobby for exhibitions.
-Artists can show and sell their work free of charge here.
-The art exhibit always has a link to our hotel, local Amsterdam life, or a relevant social topic.
+We even open our lobby for exhibitions – artists can show and sell their work free of charge here.
+The art exhibition always has a link to our hotel, local Amsterdam life or a relevant social topic.

 Making sustainability a priority

-It can sometimes be challenging to prioritize projects related to implementing new sustainability measures.
-In every hotel, the demands of daily operations mean that sustainability projects end up lower on the to-do list.
-For example, we’re in the process of eliminating single-use shampoo and soap packaging and replacing them with reusable dispensers, but projects like this don’t always receive the highest priority, especially in the challenging times we’ve experienced in the last year.
-The key to overcoming such challenges and implementing successful sustainability measures is to set ambitious goals and clear action plans, then introduce them gradually.
+It can sometimes be challenging to prioritise projects related to implementing new sustainability measures.
+In every hotel, the demands of daily operation mean that sustainability projects end up lower on the to-do list.
+For example, we are in the process of eliminating single-use shampoo and soap packaging and replacing them with reusable dispensers, but projects like this don’t always receive the highest priority, especially in the challenging times we’ve experienced in the last year.
+The key to overcoming such challenges and implementing successful sustainability measures is by setting ambitious goals and clear action plans, and then introducing them gradually.

 Most importantly, we aim to communicate our efforts to our potential guests online and in the hotel.
-More travelers than ever are looking for communication about sustainability measures taken in the hotel.
-While it’s impossible for us to tell guests about every single one, Booking.com’s new Travel Sustainable badge is a transparent way of reassuring guests that they’re making a sustainable travel choice.
+More travellers than ever are looking for communication about sustainability measures taken in the hotel.
+While it’s impossible for us to tell guests about every single measure, Booking.com’s new Travel Sustainable badge is a transparent way of reassuring guests that they’re making a sustainable travel choice.

-- Every team member has their part to play in making sustainable choices, so train and educate them accordingly
+- Every member of the team has their part to play in making sustainable choices, so train and educate them accordingly

-- Caring for the community—for example, supporting local artists—is an important part of acting sustainably
+- Caring for the community, such as supporting local artists, is an important part of acting sustainably